Heaton Park: Heaton Park Tramway

 Shortly after the Heaton Park was bought by Manchester Corporation the tramway was extended into the park and the first tram arrived on 31 May 1903, bringing visitors from Manchester.
 By 1934 buses were taking over from trams and the tramway was disconnected from the main system and covered in tarmac for use by buses.

+In the 1970s the Manchester Transport Museum Society were seeking a route to run their restored heritage tram, 765, and Heaton Park was an obvious candidate.
 The initial idea, to construct a new tramway from Grand Lodge to Heaton Hall, was considered too expensive, as it would require remedial works to carry it across the railway tunnel.
 Therefore, a new scheme was proposed to open up the old Manchester Corporation Tramways spur from Middleton Road to the old tram shelter some 300 yards (270 m) inside the park.

 The work was completed in 1979 and the Heaton Park Tramway was officially opened on 28 March 1980.
-The tramway currently has an operating fleet of 3 electric trams and one horse tram.
-One of these, tramcar, No 765, was to be seen in the museum at Crich in Derbyshire, before moving to Heaton Park.
+The line has since been extended through the park to the boating lake where a second depot was built to house the expanded fleet of 14 trams.